Ctrl4/school-scraper/README.md

 cd school-scraper
 ```

-2. Create and activate a virtual environment (if you have pyenv):
+2. Create and activate a virtual environment (if using pyenv):
 ```bash
 pyenv virtualenv 3.11 school-scraper-env pyenv shell school-scraper-env # To setup the shell for this session